pts/pts-xtiny/README.txt

 bytes, depending on the command-line flags.

-See https://github.com/pts/ssh_connect_fast , which implements a trampoline wrapper around ssh(1), changing environment variables and commend-line flags for faster connection setup.
+See https://github.com/pts/ssh_connect_fast , which implements a trampoline wrapper around ssh(1), changing environment variables and command-line flags for faster connection setup.
 Compiled executable size is 1693 bytes.

 See https://github.com/pts/pts-zcat/blob/master/compile_xtiny.sh , which